Why Is My 18 Month Old So Clingy – Full Guide

 If you’re repeatedly searching “why is my 18 month old so clingy,” the answer almost always lies in development — not behaviour problems.

-This phase is a sign of strong attachment, not weakness.
+And importantly, this phase is usually a sign of strong attachment, not unhealthy dependence.

 2. Big Brain Growth = Big Feelings

-“I want to explore… but I need you close.”
+“I want to explore… but I also need you close.”

 What Actually Helps (Without Pushing Them Away)